-Other reason: Allotments provide important green corridors for wildlife donated to community resulting in the formation of Community Interest Company which oversees the allotments.
+These allotments have existed for at least 40 years and contain around 100 plots.
+The land was previously owned by a private company and had been donated to the community resulting in the formation of Community Interest Company which oversees the allotments.
 It is very well tended, and evidences a strong and inclusive community ethos with a communal area for socialising, an area for children to grow produce and an easy access area with raised beds.
-It was commended in SBC Green Awards 2014 for their 'Community Area'
+It was commended in SBC Green Awards 2014 for their "Community Area".